DonorDrive/PublicAPI/README.md

 # DonorDrive API

-The DonorDrive Public API is RESTful and read-only.
+The DonorDrive Public API makes it easy to build lightweight integrations using public event, participant, and team data.
+The Public API is RESTful and read-only.
 Data is retrieved via GET requests and successful responses are returned in JSON format.
 The API is completely open to integrations using the interface in a responsible manner.

 Please limit requests to one every 15 seconds.
 Please don't abuse the API, or we may be forced to rate-limit requests.